zhiqihuang/zhiqihuang.github.io/_news/announcement_emnlp.md

 related_posts: false
 ---

-Our paper "Language Concept Erasure for Language-invariant Dense Retrieval" has been accepted for the EMNLP 2024 oral presentation at the main conference.
+Our paper, “Language Concept Erasure for Language-Invariant Dense Retrieval,” has been accepted for an oral presentation at the EMNLP 2024 main conference.
 See you in Miami!